Warp self-service portal vs FedEx Freight portal.

 Can I book cargo van and box truck through the FedEx Freight portal?

 No. FedEx Freight's portal is for FedEx Freight LTL only — it does not dispatch cargo van or 26-foot box truck loads.
-For urgent small-load freight or liftgate delivery to locations without a dock, you need a separate provider.

 The Warp portal dispatches 9,000+ cargo van and box truck partners (every box truck liftgate-equipped) through the Warp driver app, same booking flow as LTL and FTL, same BOL and POD automation.